ariadnerivera/SexBeh_repo/README.md

 All data files used in this analysis are publicly available.

 **NHANES**
-We will need the files for: demographic data, reproductive health, sexual health, and BMI.
+From NHANES We will need the files for: demographic data, reproductive health, sexual health, and BMI.

 * NHANES data for 2011-2012 can be downloaded from https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?BeginYear=2011